ech2/pebble-time-sense/README.md

 This app doesn’t have any interface.
 Just select it and press middle button to change time intervals.
 Supported intervals are: “Every hour”, “Every 30 mins”, “Every 15 mins”, “Every 10 mins”, “Every 5 mins”.
-For example, “Every 15 mins” mean that Pebble will vibrate on 15-th, 30-th and 45-th minute of each our.
+For example, “Every 15 mins” mean that Pebble will vibrate on 15-th, 30-th and 45-th minute of each hour.

 Currently, if another event has been scheduled on the same minute, Time Sense *will not* produce a vibration.
-So, your alarms carefully.
+And it won’t probably reschedule the next vibration.
+I’ll fix that later, so, set your alarms carefully for now.